 Update: The Draft Non-governmental Organizations Bill, 2013 (formerly Voluntary and Humanitarian Non-governmental Organizations Bill) was discussed in a public hearing on November 29, 2013.
 Revisions have since been made to the draft Bill.
-However, the government timeline for next steps on the Bill is uncertain given recent political and ethnic violence in the country and the time needed for a reconciliation process.
+According to the latest report, it will soon be undergoing its third and fourth parliamentary reviews.
+Unfortunately, however, the current version of the draft Bill has not been released for public comment.
 Please see "Pending NGO Legislative / Regulatory Initiatives" below in this report for more details on the Bill.

 The CPA heralded the first step on the road to independence for South Sudan six years later in 2011, and provided an opportunity for NGOs to expand and strengthen their activities relating to human rights, advocacy and social services.
 NGOs increasingly began to scrutinize human rights abuses committed by the Government of Southern Sudan (GOSS) and its heavy-handed security sector.
 With its origins as a guerilla movement, the GOSS was often uncomfortable with this public scrutiny from NGOs.
 Since NGOs were viewed primarily as humanitarian groups, government officials did not always recognize and appreciate the full scope of potential NGO activities.
 As a result, the legal framework regulating NGOs from the civil war era continued to pose barriers to most NGO operations that were unrelated to humanitarian activities.
 There was also a great lack of clarity within the government about which governmental bodies were supposed to regulate NGOs and even whether the 2003 NGO Act was supposed to govern NGOs after independence in 2011.